Kukri: History

 Researchers trace the origins of the blade back to the domestic sickle and the prehistoric bent stick used for hunting and later in hand-to-hand combat.
 Similar implements have existed in several forms throughout the Indian subcontinent and were used both as weapons and as tools.
 It might have derived from the ancient Indian saber called nistrimsa (निस्त्रिंश), itself possibly based on the Greek kopis brought by Alexander the Great's forces to India in the 4th century BC.
 Burton (1884) writes that the British Museum housed a large kukri-like falchion inscribed with writing in Pali.
 Among the oldest existing kukri are those belonging to Drabya Shah (c.
 1559), housed in the National Museum of Nepal in Kathmandu.
+This dating has been questioned by some historians with others pointing to 18th Century blades in the Palace Museum of Beijing and the Victoria & Albert Museum of London as the earliest existing examples.

 The kukri came to be known to the Western world when the East India Company came into conflict with the growing Gorkha Kingdom, culminating in the Gurkha War of 1814–1816.
 It gained literary attention in the 1897 novel Dracula by Irish author Bram Stoker.
 Despite the popular image of Dracula having a stake driven through his heart at the conclusion of a climactic battle between Dracula's bodyguards and the heroes, Mina's narrative describes his throat being sliced through by Jonathan Harker's kukri and his heart pierced by Quincey Morris's Bowie knife.

 All Gurkha troops are issued with two kukris, a Service No.1 (ceremonial) and a Service No.2 (exercise); in modern times, members of the Brigade of Gurkhas receive training in its use.
 The weapon gained fame in the Gurkha War and its continued use through both World War I and World War II enhanced its reputation among both Allied troops and enemy forces.
 Its acclaim was demonstrated in North Africa by one unit's situation report.
 It reads: "Enemy losses: ten killed, our nil.
 Ammunition expenditure nil."